-2.1 Structural model and molecular dynamics simulations
+Structural model and molecular dynamics simulations

-The structure of T4L L99A mutant bound to benzene was obtained from the PDB structure 1L83 (47) after removal of water and crystallization molecules.
-Hydrogens were constructed using the GROMACS PDB parser (64).
+The structure of T4L L99A mutant bound to benzene was obtained from the Protein Data Bank structure 1L83 (47) after removal of water and crystallization molecules.
+Hydrogen atoms were constructed using the GROMACS Protein Data Bank parser (64).

 Interactions were described by the CHARMM36 force field (65-67).
-All simulations employed implicit solvation in the generalized Born surface area (GB/SA) form (68).
-This should be a reasonable approximation as the binding cavity in T4L L99A is dehydrated, although any phenomena involving specific water interactions may not be modeled accurately.
-The OBC method was used to estimate Born radii (69) with a dielectric constant $\epsilon =$ 80 and the nonpolar contribution was calculated as in Schaefer et al. (70) with a surface tension of 5.4 cal mol-1 Å-2 for all atoms.
+All simulations employed implicit solvation in the generalized Born surface area form (68).
+This should be a reasonable approximation, as the binding cavity in T4L L99A is dehydrated, although any phenomena involving specific water interactions may not be modeled accurately.
+The OBC method was used to estimate Born radii (69) with a dielectric constant $\epsilon = 80$ , and the nonpolar contribution was calculated as in Schaefer et al. (70), with a surface tension of 5.4 cal mol-1 Å-2 for all atoms.

 Molecular dynamics trajectory segments in WE simulations were run using GROMACS 4.5 (64).
-Dynamics were carried out at 300 K or at 400 K, with a 2 fs time-step, a leapfrog stochastic dynamics integrator with a collision frequency of 10 ps^{-1} .
-Covalent hydrogen bonds were constrained with LINCS (71).
+Dynamics were carried out at 300 or at 400 K, with a 2 fs time-step, using a leapfrog stochastic dynamics integrator with a collision frequency of 10 ps-1.
+Covalent bonds between hydrogens and heavy atoms were constrained with LINCS (71).
 Structures were saved every 2 ps for analysis.
-The total aggregate simulation time was $\approx 29 \ \mu s$.
+The total aggregate simulation time was $\sim$ 29 $\mu$ s.

-2.2 Weighted ensemble simulations and rate estimation
+WE simulations and rate estimation

-The WE algorithm (35, 36) was used to enhance sampling of benzene unbinding events.
-Briefly, in the WE method a progress coordinate is defined and divided into bins to describe the process of interest.
+The WE algorithm (35,36) was used to enhance sampling of benzene unbinding events.
+Briefly, in the WE method, a progress coordinate is defined and divided into bins to describe the process of interest.
 A group of trajectories of the simulated system is propagated from an initial state with initially equal probabilities or weights.
-At fixed time intervals of length τ , the occupancy of each coordinate bin is reevaluated.
-Trajectories may be replicated or merged with a proper weight attribution to keep a given number (M) of trajectories per bin, as follows.
+At fixed time intervals of length $\tau$ , the occupancy of each coordinate bin is reevaluated.
+Trajectories may be replicated or merged with a proper weight attribution to keep a given number (M) of trajectories per bin as follows.
 If there are more than M trajectories in one bin, trajectories to be terminated will be selected according to their weight, and the weight of the terminated trajectories will be shared among the remaining ones in the bin.
-If a trajectory reaches an unvisited empty bin, it will be replicated in M trajectories and each daughter trajectory will receive 1/M of the weight of the mother trajectory.
+If a trajectory reaches an unvisited empty bin, it will be replicated in M trajectories, and each daughter trajectory will receive 1/M of the weight of the mother trajectory.
 Based on this unbiased allocation of trajectory weights, a properly weighted trajectory ensemble is generated (72).
-Maintaining M trajectories per bin evenly distributes computing resources in configuration space, in contrast to an ordinary simulation.
-The number of trajectories per bin and the binning scheme to divide the progress coordinate do not change the results of simulations, but affect the efficiency of the WE method in sampling rare events (72).
+Maintaining M trajectories per bin evenly distributes computing resources in configuration space in contrast to an ordinary simulation.
+The number of trajectories per bin and the binning scheme to divide the progress coordinate do not change the results of simulations but affect the efficiency of the WE method in sampling rare events (72).

 The WESTPA software package (73) was used to manage trajectory splitting and merging.
-The initial state was defined as benzene bound to T4L as in the crystallographic position and the target or final state was reached when benzene had a solvent accessible surface area (SASA) higher than 60 % of its maximum SASA.
+The initial state was defined as benzene bound to T4L in the crystallographic position, and the target or final state was reached when benzene had a solvent-accessible surface area (SASA) higher than 60% of its maximal SASA.
 This definition was enough to see benzene reaching the protein surface.
 But, as discussed below, this definition is not equivalent to complete unbinding as measured in experiments.
-Resampling intervals (τ) of 10 ps (for simulations run at 400 K) or 2 ps (for runs at 300 K) were used.
-The number of trajectories per bin varied from 4 to 5 according to the progress coordinate used.
+Resampling intervals $(\tau)$ of 10 ps (for simulations run at 400 K) or 2 ps (for runs at 300 K) were used.
+The number of trajectories per bin varied from four to five according to the progress coordinate used.
 WE simulations were run for 4000 iterations, resulting in a maximum trajectory length of 8 ns.
-More details about the WE method are given in the Supporting Information (Table S2).
+More details about the WE method are given in Table S2 (see Supporting Material).